ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

      * Expected type [E] but the expression below has type [A] [E] (a, b)
        [A] a
+       where `a' is a rigid type variable bound by the type signature for:
+           case7 :: forall a b c. (a, b, c) -> (a, b)
      * Relevant bindings include
          y :: b
          x :: a